-Montessori sensory texture balloons homeschool DIY promotes in preschoolers the development of the tactile system through a sensorial matching kids activity.
+Montessori Sensory Tactile Balloons DIY promotes and refines in toddlers and preschoolers the sense of touch through a matching pairs sensorial kids activity.

 For Montessori Sensory Texture Balloons YOU’LL need: